masumi-network/masumi-improvement-proposals/MIPs/MIP-003/MIP-003-Attachement-01.md

 ## Overview

-This document outlines the standard format used for input validation based on a simplified JSON schema.
-The goal is to balance ease of use with a wide range of options.
+This format defines input validation using a simplified JSON schema.
+The goal is to make it easy to define various input types and their rules, while keeping implementation flexible.

+> Developers only need to define the schema.
+The frontend handles display logic.

 ---

-## Schema Structure
+## Example Schema

-Here’s a complete example demonstrating all supported properties and validation rules:

 ```json
 {